-In our weekly podcast, SearchDataBackup.com Assistant Site Editor John Hilliard speaks with Senior News Director Dave Raffo about Dell Inc.’s launch of its first backup dedupe appliance,
+In our weekly podcast, SearchDataBackup.com Assistant Site Editor John Hilliard speaks with Senior News Director Dave Raffo about Dell Inc.’s launch of its first backup dedupe appliance, the DR4000.
+With this late addition to the disk backup market, Dell hopes to compete with EMC Data Domain, Quantum and Hewlett-Packard.
+The DR4000 uses inline dedupe and compression technology from Ocarina Networks, which Dell acquired in 2011.

 Dell also announced an upgrade to its Compellent Storage Center 6.0 software with 64-bit support -- which doubles memory size -- as well as extended VMware support.
 The upgrade is part of Dell's plan to make the Compellent Fibre Channel storage-area network (FC SAN) platform a better fit for the enterprise.